Cookadle/cart253/frogfrogfrog/ideas.md

 # Starting points
 title
- put fly on title resting if frog catch it the game strat?
+ put fly on title resting if frog catch it the game strat? pixel lili pad or whatever i started with frog on start button  looking

-scoring system
+scoring system(DONE)
- could be negative value ,every fly eaten is one less annoying frog in this damned world,icon next to number could be a happy child smiling idk a fly lays up to 75 to 150 eggs so assign fly value as random between <75-150>
+negative value ,every fly eaten is one less annoying frog in this damned world,icon next to number could be a happy child smiling idk a fly lays up to 75 to 150 eggs so assign fly value as random between <75-150>

+ Draw aserite of three eggs larvae as currency next to score IF YOU HAVE TIME

  ending
  frog get fatter ,max fatness is 125